Top 5 This Week

 Victoria Travel Guide 2026: Melbourne, Great Ocean Road, and Alpine High Country

-Victoria is the most culturally dense state in Australia — a small state (227,444 square kilometres, the second smallest on the mainland) that contains Australia’s second-largest city in Melbourne, the world’s most famous coastal drive in the Great Ocean Road, the alpine high country where ski resorts and the headwaters of the Murray-Darling system co-exist, the goldfields heritage towns of Ballarat and Bendigo, and the Yarra Valley’s wine country within an hour of the city.
-Melbourne itself is the foundation of Victoria’s visitor appeal — consistently ranked among the world’s most livable cities, a metropolis of 5 million built around a coffee culture, a restaurant scene of extraordinary diversity, and a sports and arts calendar (Australian Open tennis, the AFL Grand Final at the MCG, the Melbourne Food and Wine Festival, the Melbourne International Comedy Festival) that positions it as Australia’s undisputed cultural capital.
-The contrast between Melbourne’s urban intensity and Victoria’s landscape diversity is the state’s defining travel quality — world-class city culture in the morning, wine country or coastline in the afternoon.
+Victoria packs a remarkable amount into a compact footprint — at 227,444 square kilometres it is the smallest of the mainland states, yet it holds Australia’s second-largest city in Melbourne, the Great Ocean Road, alpine high country where ski resorts sit alongside the headwaters of the Murray–Darling system, the goldfields heritage towns of Ballarat and Bendigo, and the Yarra Valley’s wine country barely an hour from the city.
+Melbourne anchors the appeal.
+A metropolis of roughly five million, regularly placed among the world’s most liveable cities, it runs on a deep coffee culture, a famously diverse restaurant scene, and a sport-and-arts calendar — the Australian Open, the AFL Grand Final at the MCG, the Melbourne Food and Wine Festival, the Melbourne International Comedy Festival — that has earned it a reputation as the country’s cultural capital.
+The state’s defining travel quality is the swing between the two: city culture in the morning, wine country or coastline by afternoon.

 Melbourne: The Culture Capital

-Melbourne’s international reputation rests on three pillars — coffee (Melbourne’s espresso culture is as serious as any in Italy, and the city’s café scene has influenced the specialty coffee movement globally), AFL football (the Australian Football League’s grand final at the Melbourne Cricket Ground in September is the most attended domestic sporting event in the world outside of American football), and food (the city’s extraordinary ethnic diversity, particularly the Chinese, Vietnamese, Greek, Italian, and Lebanese communities concentrated in specific neighbourhoods, has produced a dining landscape that rivals any city in Asia or Europe for value and diversity).
+Melbourne’s reputation rests on three pillars: coffee, football and food.
+Its espresso culture is taken as seriously as anywhere in Italy, and the city’s café scene has helped shape the specialty coffee movement well beyond Australia.
+The AFL Grand Final at the Melbourne Cricket Ground each September draws one of the largest domestic-sport crowds in the world.
+And the city’s dining — built on long-established Chinese, Vietnamese, Greek, Italian and Lebanese communities settled across particular neighbourhoods — rivals any city in Asia or Europe for both value and range.

 Melbourne Must-Experiences

-• Federation Square: The cultural hub of the city centre — ACMI (Australian Centre for the Moving Image), NGV International (world’s largest collection of international art in the southern hemisphere), and the constant programme of free events make the Square the most visited public space in Victoria
+• Federation Square: The cultural hub of the city centre — home to ACMI (the Australian Centre for the Moving Image), the NGV International (a major collection of international art), and a steady programme of free events that keeps the square busy year-round

-• Laneways: Hosier Lane’s street art, Degraves Street’s café culture, Block Arcade’s Victorian shopping arcade — Melbourne’s laneway culture is a defining urban experience
+• Laneways: Hosier Lane’s street art, Degraves Street’s café culture, the Victorian-era Block Arcade — the laneways are where Melbourne feels most itself

-• Melbourne Cricket Ground (MCG): 100,024 seats, the largest stadium in the southern hemisphere; AFL Grand Final (September), Boxing Day Test cricket, Melbourne Stars BBL matches — a visit to the MCG is obligatory
+• Melbourne Cricket Ground (MCG): 100,024 seats and the largest stadium in the Southern Hemisphere, hosting the AFL Grand Final in September, the Boxing Day Test and Melbourne Stars BBL matches — well worth a tour even on a quiet day

-• Queen Victoria Market: The largest open-air market in the southern hemisphere; fresh produce, deli, clothing, and the winter night market — operating since 1878
+• Queen Victoria Market: The largest open-air market in the Southern Hemisphere, trading since 1878 — fresh produce, deli halls, clothing stalls and a winter night market

 Yarra Valley Wine Country